The countryside is open

 PA/03507/23 — Triq il-Pont, Swieqi.
 A "proposed farmhouse with pool including sanctioning of existing structures and demolition of original building" was approved in February 2026.
 The description reveals the pattern: what was once agricultural land with a traditional building becomes a luxury residence with a pool.
 The original building is demolished; the "farmhouse" label is retained as a planning fiction that enables ODZ approval.

-PA/02136/24 — Triq Mongur, Gharb, Gozo.
+PA/02136/24 — Triq Mongur, Għarb, Gozo.
 An existing disused farmhouse and cattle farm was approved for conversion to a Class 3A guesthouse with dining hall, basement parking, receded roof floor, and swimming pool.
-Approved in May 2025.
+Approved in May 2025 (subsequently appealed to the Appeals Board / EPRT).
 The conversion of working agricultural buildings into tourism accommodation with pools and parking represents ODZ land being repurposed for commercial use under the cover of "rehabilitation."

 Why this matters